Program overview

 • Cybersecurity Analyst: Protects an organization’s computer systems and networks from security breaches and cyber threats.

-With the rapid growth of the IT sector in British Columbia, graduates are well-positioned to find employment in various industries, including technology firms, healthcare, finance, and more.
+With the rapid growth of the IT sector in British Columbia, graduates are well-positioned to find rewarding employment opportunities across various industries.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.